-The Council should demonstrate the following requirements Position at Woking Α Behaving with integrity, demonstrating strong commitment to A1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation There are Codes of Conduct for both Employees and Members.
+The Council should domenature the following requirements Desition at Welving ٨ The Council should demonstrate the following requirements Behaving with integrity, demonstrating strong commitment to Position at Woking A A1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of There are Codes of Conduct for both Employees and Members.
 The culture and behaviours required are covered in new Member briefings.
-The Council has a complaints procedure details of which are on the Council's website.
+The Council has a complaints procedure details of which are on the the organisation Council's website.
 Staff briefings visibly set the tone for staff and consistently demonstrate the public service ethos.
 Copies of staff briefings are available to view for anyone who has missed them.
 A2 Ensuring members take the lead in establishing specific standard operating principles or values for the organisation and its staff and that they are communicated and understood.
-These should build on the Seven Principles of Public Life (the Nolan Principles) The Council has both Employee and Member Code of Conducts which reflect the 'Seven Principles of Public Life'.
+These should build on the Seven Principles of Public Life (the Nolan The Council has both Employee and Member Code of Conducts which reflect the 'Seven Principles of Public Life'.
 Staff and Member inductions cover these Codes.
-Training is provided as considered necessary.
+Training is provided as Principles) considered necessary.
 A3 Leading by example and using the above standard operating principles or values as a framework for decision making and other actions The Council has a written constitution which sets out, amongst other things, the organisational structure of the Council, the responsibilities of committees and members as individuals, a scheme of delegation to officers and codes of conduct.
-The Constitution was last reviewed in 2015/16.
-A formal review is planned to be in place for the Municipal year commencing May 2021 The Constitution reflects the strong leader approach, and the Council has identified Portfolio holders and shadow portfolio holders.
-In July 2019 the Council established the Governance Review Task Group to review the governance and committee structure at the Council and whether it would be beneficial to change the exisiting governance structure.
+The Constitution was last updated for the Municipal year commencing May 2021.
+The Constitution reflects the strong leader approach, and the Council has identified Portfolio holders and shadow portfolio holders.
+In July 2019 the Council established the Governance Review Task Group to review the governance and committee structure at the Council and whether it would be beneficial to change the existing governance structure.
 A4 Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively Policies are reviewed on a regular basis.
 The Behaviour & Skills Framework for staff is part of the Performance Development Review process.
 Internal Audit review for appropriate and regularly updated policies, and undertake specific work in areas such as gifts and hospitality.
 A5 Seeking to establish, monitor and maintain the organisation's ethical standards and performance Induction training for all staff incorporates the organisational and operational framework of the Council.
-A comprehensive training programme is provided for members.
-The Standards and Audit Committee is responsible for: (i) promoting and maintaining high standards of conduct by councillors and co-opted members in accordance with the Members' Code of Conduct;; (ii) assisting councillors and co-opted members to observe the Members' Code of Conduct;
+A comprehensive training programme is provided for members which includes mandatory training.
+The Standards and Audit Committee is responsible for: (i) promoting and maintaining high standards of conduct by councillors and co-opted members in accordance with the Members' Code of Conduct; (ii) assisting councillors and co-opted members to observe the Members' Code of Conduct;